How do You Cross the Street in China?

 Likely as not you have seen photos and videos on the Internet of mind-blowing traffic jams in China.
 There are several conspicuous reasons for China’s traffic problems.

-The government has introduced schemes to make the traffic more manageable such as Beijing’s odd-even rule where cars can only be driven on the roads on odd or even numbered days according to their number plates.
-The public transport system is generally brilliant, and constantly being improved and upgraded.
-But there are just too many people.
+The government has introduced schemes to make the traffic more manageable such as Beijing’s odd-even rule where cars can only be driven on the roads on odd or even-numbered days according to their number plates.
+Subways (Metro) are constructed in major cities across China to overcome the transportation problems in the urbanization process.
+The public transport system is convenient, and constantly being improved and upgraded as the population grows and encouragement for people to use it.

-In some places in some cities there are a number of options to keep pedestrians off the street and out of the traffic such as underpasses, and these often link up with a network of underground walking streets.
+In some cities, there are several options to keep pedestrians safe from the traffic, are underpasses, and these often link up with a network of underground walking streets.

 What about using a crosswalk or ‘zebra crossing’?